Woodstock Performers: Ravi Shankar

 Life After Woodstock

 Woodstock would be one of the the last western music festivals that Shankar would perform at.
-He hated the rampant drug use he saw at these festivals, and couldn't understand how anything so negative as drugs could be associated with something as beautiful as music.
+He hated the rampant drug use he saw at these festivals, and he couldn't fathom how anything as negative as illicit drugs could be associated with something as beautiful as music.
 He had likewise been shocked and saddened when he witnessed Jimi Hendrix set fire to his guitar.
 For Shankar, musical instruments were a way to God, and to see them treated like that was abhorrent to him.

 On August 1, 1971, Shankar appeared at his final western music festival, the benefit Concert for Bangladesh, co-arranged with his friend George Harrison.
 Bangladesh had seen war, genocide, flooding and famine in short order, and Shankar, whose ancestors had come from Bangladesh, was deeply touched by the international awareness created by the concerts.
 The film and record sales from the event ultimately raised much-needed funds for humanitarian aid and relief efforts.